IARU-R1-C5/beacons/CoordinationGuidelines.md

-# IARU R1 VHF and UP Beacon Coordination Guideline for coordinators
+# IARU R1 VHF and UP Beacon Coordination Guidelines for coordination

 ## Coordination representative if beacon owner is not reachable